jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-We also need to add new column to table header in `Books` component:
+We also need to add a new column to the table header in `Books` component:

 {% highlight html %}
 <thead className='thead-dark'>